The Louvre Aulos

 These pipes are preserved in their entirety—a fortunate coincidence that provides us with a solid starting point for 3D modelling, as well as acoustic and harmonic analyses.

-detail of a Kylix attributed to: Gales Painter, ca. 520–510 B.C—Yale University Art Gallery, 1913.163.
+Kylix attributed to the Gales Painter, ca. 520–510 B.C—Yale University Art Gallery, 1913.163.

-working replicas by Callum Armstrong, doublepipes.info
+Working replicas by Callum Armstrong, doublepipes.info

 The Louvre aulos in its Classical setting — Phrygian and Hypophrygian (Lynch 2022c)

-As I will show in Lynch forthcoming, the Imperial setting of the Louvre aulos therefore corresponded to the Iastian and Hypoiastian notation keys.
+The Imperial setting of the Louvre aulos therefore corresponded to the Iastian and Hypoiastian notation keys.
 The Iastian (= lower Phrygian) tuning is employed for example in the Seikilos Song (DAGM 23).

 In both settings, the top note of both pipes represents their conjunct nḗte and the fourth hole from the top their mésē.